Buffon back at Juventus after 1 season at PSG

 TURIN, Italy (AP) — Gianluigi Buffon is back at Juventus.

-The longtime Bianconeri goalkeeper was undergoing medical tests with Juventus on Thursday, after which he was expected to sign a one-year contract with the club for 1.5 million euros ($1.7 million).
+The longtime Bianconeri goalkeeper signed a one-year contract with Juventus on Thursday, with the deal reportedly worth 1.5 million euros ($1.7 million).

 It’s a return for the 41-year-old Buffon after one season away at Paris Saint-Germain.

-Juventus posted pictures and videos of Buffon signing autographs for fans outside the club’s training facility before he went inside for the tests.
+Buffon signed autographs for fans outside the Juventus’ training facility before he went inside for medical tests.

 Buffon is expected to serve as the reserve goalkeeper behind starter Wojciech Szczesny.
 He needs eight appearances to overtake former AC Milan captain Paolo Maldini as the most capped player in Serie A history.
 Buffon has 640 appearances in the Italian league; Maldini has 647.